ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros2_applications.md

 ```

 And Open the other terminal window and enter the following command in the terminal.
 This command is to run **the controller of master OpenManipulator**.
-`usb_port` is a parameter to set use port to connected with Dynamixel of master OpenManipulator.
+`usb_port` is a parameter to set use port to connected with DYNAMIXEL of master OpenManipulator.
 It should be set **/dev/ttyUSB@** and it is different from use port of slave OpenManipulator.

 ``` bash
 $ roslaunch open_manipulator_master_slave open_manipulator_master.launch usb_port:=/dev/ttyUSB1